jhancuff/pingi-windows/Readme.md

 ### Script Version

-1. Clone the repository or download the `pingy.py` file.
+1. Clone the repository or download the `Pingi.py` file.
 2. Install the required Python packages:
     ```
     pip install ping3 matplotlib
     ```
 3. Run the script:
     ```
-    python pingy.py [host]
+    python Pingi.py [host]
     ```

 ### Stand-alone Executable Version

-1. Download the `pingy.exe` file from the releases section.
+1. Download the `Pingi.exe` file from the releases section.
 2. Place within your system PATH and run from cli.
 3. Alternatively double-click to run.
 No installation required.